-This field has been revised in version 4.0.
-It is now a 3-character code (Table 3).
-Nominal glaciers (character 1) are those whose outlines are nominal circles.
-Character 3 describes the connectivity level developed by Rastner et al. (2102) for glaciers in Greenland.
+The contents of RGIFlag and GlacType (see below) have been rearranged in version 5.0.
+RGIFlag now contains four warning flags and GlacType contains four descriptive flags.
+The digits of RGIFlag are as in Table 3.
+As yet only digits 1 and 3 have been populated.
+Digit 1 flags glaciers whose outlines await subdivision or are nominal circles.
+Digit 2 warns of possible uncertainty in the glacier outline due to the presence of snow.
+Digit 3 describes the connectivity level developed by Rastner et al. (2012) for glaciers in Greenland.
 Glaciers that are physically detached from the ice sheet have a connectivity level of 0.
 A glacier is weakly connected if it is in contact with the ice sheet only at a well-defined divide in the accumulation zone, and strongly connected if the divide is indistinct in the accumulation zone and/or confluent with an ice-sheet outlet in the ablation zone.
 More details are given under Region 5: Greenland Periphery below.
+Digit 4 gives an assessment of the realism of flow divides for glaciers that have contiguous neighbours.